kdoore/CS2335-Gitbook/project-3/inventorydisplay.md

         Text itemText;
         switch (type)
         {
-            case PickupType.star:   ////UPDATE TO MATCH YOUR GAME if (starActive == false) {
+            case PickupType.star:  ////YOU NEED TO CHANGE THIS TO MATCH YOUR ENUMS if (starActive == false) {
                 Utility.ShowCG(starPanelCG);
-                starActive=true; //set flag to true
+                    starActive = true;
                 }
                 itemText = starPanelCG.gameObject.GetComponentInChildren<Text>();
                 itemText.text = value.ToString();
                 break;

-            case PickupType.crystal: ////UPDATE TO MATCH YOUR GAME
+            case PickupType.crystal: ////YOU NEED TO CHANGE THIS TO MATCH YOUR ENUMS if(crystalActive==false){

-                if(crystalActive==false){
                     Utility.ShowCG(crystalPanelCG);
-                    crystalActive = true;
+                    starActive = true;
                 }

                 itemText = crystalPanelCG.gameObject.GetComponentInChildren<Text>();
                 itemText.text = value.ToString();
                 break;

-            case PickupType.gem: ////UPDATE TO MATCH YOUR GAME
+            case PickupType.gem: ////YOU NEED TO CHANGE THIS TO MATCH YOUR ENUMS if(gemActive==false){

-                if(gemActive==false){
                     Utility.ShowCG(gemPanelCG);
-                    gemActive = true;
+                    starActive = true;
                 }

                 itemText = gemPanelCG.gameObject.GetComponentInChildren<Text>();
                 itemText.text = value.ToString();
                 break;
         }
+    }//end UpdateUI

+    //remove listener when scene is ending, so GameData doesn't maintain
+    //the list of listeners going into a new scene void OnDisable(){
+        GameData.instanceRef.onPlayerDataUpdate.RemoveListener(UpdateDisplay);
     }

+}//end Class
 ```